Housing Policies

 Lock Changes

 If a room key is lost, the lock will be changed at the replacement cost of $100, which will be billed to the student's account.
-If a student fails to return his/her room key upon leaving the college, they will be charged this fee as well.
+If a student fails to return their room key upon leaving the college, they will be charged this fee as well.
 Keys are not allowed to be duplicated by anyone other than the college locksmith.

 Room Condition Reports

-As students move into and out of their residential spaces, they are required to complete a Room Condition Report (RCR) to assess the condition of their bedroom and other commons spaces.
+As students move into and out of their residential spaces, they are required to complete a Room Condition Report (RCR) to assess the condition of their bedroom and other common spaces.
 Students who do not submit a RCR via the online form within 72 hours of their move-in and move-out waive rights to appeals for any damage billing at the conclusion of the academic year.

 Maintenance Requests